Aadeep01/Ecom-follow-along1/Ecommerce/readme.md

 - Created a reusable Card Component with props for product details.
 - Designed the Homepage layout using a grid or flexbox to display multiple product cards.

+### Milestone 9: Product Form with Multiple Image Uploads

+- This project demonstrates how to create a form for uploading products, including the functionality to upload multiple product images. - It serves as a foundation for understanding the basics of product creation and allows room for experimentation with additional features such as admin access or shop profiles.

+### Milestone 10: Product Data Management with Mongoose

+- This project demonstrates the basics of creating and managing product data using Mongoose.
+- It includes defining a structured schema, validating inputs, and saving data to a MongoDB database via an API endpoint.